 For some of the subsidiaries included in the consolidated financial reports of the Pan-International Group, their financial reports are not reviewed by us but by other independent auditors.
 We have implemented a necessary review of the adjustments to the conversion of these subsidiaries' financial reports into consistent accounting policies.
 Therefore, in our review report pertaining to the consolidated financial reports above, the amounts in the financial reports of these subsidiaries before adjustments are based on the review reports of other independent auditors.
-Their total assets as of March 31, 2022 and 2021, were NT\$5,384,917 thousand and NT\$4,804,549 thousand, respectively, accounting for 24% and 23% of the total consolidated assets.
-The operating revenue for the three months ended March 31, 2022 and 2021 were NT\$1,782,279 thousand and NT\$1,838,564 thousand, accounting for 30% and 38% of the consolidated operating revenue.
+Their total assets as of March 31, 2023 and 2022 were NT\$6,088,754 thousand and NT\$5,384,917 thousand, respectively, accounting for 25% and 24% of the total consolidated assets.
+The operating revenue for the three months ended March 31, 2023 and 2022 was NT\$2,302,508 thousand and NT\$1,782,279 thousand, accounting for 38% and 30% of the consolidated operating revenue.